 The study population for the formative research phase were learners aged 11-14 from selected schools in Kinondoni Municipality in Dar es Salaam, their parents and teachers.
 Technical support and advice were received by SVRI as requested.

 Formative assessment on primary prevention of school GBV and parenting interventions in Tanzania.
 Muhimbili University of Health and Allied Health Sciences & Women in Law and Development in Africa, 2014.

 Kenya – Nairobi:

-This research consortium is a partnership between LVCT and SOWED, and is led by Ann Gatuguta from LVCT.
-The study is entitled, “Identification of the forms, extent of risk and protective factors for child abuse in schools, and the roles of parents and teachers in prevention”.
-The initial phase of this study is to undertake formative research to understand children, teacher and parent related factors that generate vulnerability to abuse and those that create a protective environment.
-The factors could be as diverse as the groups that provide the aggregate identity of a school (teachers, learners, non-teaching staff, and parents).
-Findings of the formative research will inform the second phase of the study which will be the development and pilot evaluation of a school-based primary prevention intervention.
-Ultimately, the study process should identify strategies that are viable in preventing child abuse in primary schools through engagement with children, parents and teachers.
-The study population will include primary school students (male and female in class 6, 7 and 8), teachers and parents of the schools, members of the community and county education officers.
-Key outcomes of this study will include:
+This research consortium was a partnership between LVCT and SOWED, and is led by Ann Gatuguta from LVCT.
+The study was entitled, “Identification of the forms, extent of risk and protective factors for child abuse in schools, and the roles of parents and teachers in prevention”.
+The initial phase of this study was to undertake formative research to understand children, teacher and parent related factors that generate vulnerability to abuse and those that create a protective environment.
+Findings of the formative research will inform a second phase of the study which will be the development and pilot evaluation of a school-based primary prevention intervention.
+Ultimately, the study process identified strategies that are viable in preventing child abuse in primary schools through engagement with children, parents and teachers.
+The study population included primary school students (male and female in class 6, 7 and 8), teachers and parents of the schools, members of the community and county education officers.
+Key outcomes of this study:

 - Report of formative research including nuanced discussion of the contexts of child abuse and child protection in primary schools and home environments, and recommendations for intervention.